+Mobile responsiveness refers to how a website acts once it is accessed through a mobile device.
 If the website you use for business is not designed to be friendly for mobile users, then you seriously need to consider an update.
 These days, who doesn’t have a cell phone?
 Those who own smartphones will probably have a tendency to use it for more and more stuff, from browsing, to reading books, to shopping and to paying bills.
 This tells you that each day; more and more searches are going to be conducted through a smartphone.
 Not having a site friendly to mobile users will mean that if someone gets on your landing page using a phone, your site won’t be ready to show itself on this gadget and may drive the user out immediately.
 In fact, you might want to try whipping out your cell phone right this minute and getting on your website.

 7. The competition’s site looks much better than yours.

 Put yourself in your consumer’s shoes and see what your competitor’s website looks like.
 Do they have great looking sites that are organized well?
 You will need to step up to the plate and consider a new design.
 This will help get your target audience looking at your products.
 A great looking site also does wonders for credibility.
 It is always a good idea to stay ahead of the game and make sure that rather than you being nervous about how great your competitor’s site looks, it is the competition that is nervous about how great your site looks.